michelesr/thesis/src/ci.md

 `Build Triggers -> Poll SCM -> Schedule` field of the form.

 The syntax used for scheduling the pulls is similar to the one used for *CRON* jobs.
-A nightly build can be scheduling with this syntax:
+A nightly build can be scheduled with this syntax:

     0 0 * * *